AV4TAr/sheti/README.md

-# Show me the issues
+# SHow mE the Issues

+SHETI : pronounced /ˈʃeti/

-The prupose of this app is to publish issues from different repositories in hipchat rooms.
+The prupose of this app is to publish issues from different code repositories (bitbucket and github are currently supported) into hipchat rooms.

-Its a cli app that will connect to repos, get the issues, process them and publish them in hipchat rooms.
+It's a cli app that will connect to repos, get the issues, process them and publish them in hipchat rooms.

 ## Problem